-The next console generation is going to start with a bang with the release of four console SKUs across Sony and Microsoft.
+The next console generation has started with the release of four console SKUs across Sony and Microsoft.
 While the PS5's main competition is the Xbox Series X, it looks like the Xbox Series S will take on the PS5 Digital Edition.
 Both consoles drop the disc drive entirely, and they'll definitely be more affordable than their siblings.

 PS5 Digital Edition vs Xbox Series S: What's the difference?